-The Company's accounts receivable consists primarily of an advance receivable from a senior officer and Goods and Services Tax from the Federal Government of Canada.
-As these balances are deemed to be highly collectible, no allowance for doubtful accounts was set up at January 31, 2024 and October 31, 2023.
+The Company's accounts receivable consists primarily of an advance receivable from the Company's Chief Executive Officer (Jason Riley) and Goods and Services Tax from the Federal Government of Canada.
+As these balances are deemed to be highly collectible, no allowance for doubtful accounts was set up at July 31, 2024 and October 31, 2023.

-At January 31, 2024, all of the Company's operations are conducted in Canada.
+At July 31, 2024, all of the Company's operations are predominantly conducted in Canada.
 Management considers the Company's exposure to credit risk is minimal.